jpmckinney/multi_mail/README.md

 `messages` will be an array of [Mail::Message](https://github.com/mikel/mail) instances.

-Any non-standard parameters provided by an API are added to each message as a header.
+Any non-standard parameters provided by an API are added to each message as an instance variable.
 For example, Mailgun provides `stripped-text`, which is the message body without quoted parts or signature block.
-You can access it as `message['stripped-text'].value`.
+You can access it as `message.stripped_text`.
+The instance variable is the non-standard parameter in lowercase with underscores instead of hyphens.

 ### Outgoing